What is your favorite illustration in your new picture book, The Better Tree Fort?

 Yes.
 I remember watching our little black-and-white television set and saw Neil Armstrong land on the moon and step off that ladder.
 One of my prized possessions is the cover of my first Martin Bridge book, Ready for Takeoff, which was signed by John Glenn, the first astronaut to orbit the earth.
 I’m still a fan of space travel, which is why I wrote Clear Skies, a novel set in the 1960s.

 When you were a child, what were your favorite things to do?

-Building tree forts, attending art classes, and making my own cinnamon toast.
+Build tree forts, attend art classes and make my own cinnamon toast.

-When you were a child, what did you most dislike doing?
+When you were little, what were you most afraid of?

-I dreaded having to retrieve anything from the basement.
+I dreaded having to fetch anything from the basement.
 The mere thought would send me into a panic.
 My mom even promised to stand at the top of the stairs and wait for me, but that didn’t help.
-If something bad happened, I thought that she might slam the door shut with me and whatever was scaring me locked down below.
+If something bad happened, I thought that she would slam the door shut, trapping me with whatever nightmare was below.

-What did you think you were good at when you were a child?
+What did you think you were good at when you were little?